 Am I eligible to file for a restraining order?

-You can file for a restraining order if you have been subjected to domestic violence, as defined by law, by any of the following people, known as “family or household members”1regardless of the ages of you and the abuser:
+You can file for a restraining order if you have been subjected to domestic violence, as defined by law, by any of the following people, known as “family or household members”1 regardless of the age of you and the abuser:

 - your spouse or former spouse (including a civil-union spouse);